Quantitative analysis (finance)

-Quantitative analysis is the use of mathematical and statistical methods in finance and investment management.
-Those working in the field are quantitative analysts (quants).
-Quants tend to specialize in specific areas which may include derivative structuring or pricing, risk management, investment management and other related finance occupations.
-The occupation is similar to those in industrial mathematics in other industries.
-The process usually consists of searching vast databases for patterns, such as correlations among liquid assets or price-movement patterns (trend following or mean reversion).
+Quantitative analysis in finance refers to the application of mathematical and statistical methods to problems in financial markets and investment management.
+Professionals in this field are known as quantitative analysts or quants.

+Quants typically specialize in areas such as derivative structuring and pricing, risk management, portfolio management, and other finance-related activities.
+The role is analogous to that of specialists in industrial mathematics working in non-financial industries.

+Quantitative analysis often involves examining large datasets to identify patterns, such as correlations among liquid assets or price dynamics, including strategies based on trend following or mean reversion.

 Although the original quantitative analysts were "sell side quants" from market maker firms, concerned with derivatives pricing and risk management, the meaning of the term has expanded over time to include those individuals involved in almost any application of mathematical finance, including the buy side.
 Applied quantitative analysis is commonly associated with quantitative investment management which includes a variety of methods such as statistical arbitrage, algorithmic trading and electronic trading.

 Some of the larger investment managers using quantitative analysis include Renaissance Technologies, D. E. Shaw & Co., and AQR Capital Management.

 History

+Quantitative finance started in 1900 with Louis Bachelier's doctoral thesis "Theory of Speculation", which provided a model to price options under a normal distribution.

+Jules Regnault had posited already in 1863 that stock prices can be modelled as a random walk, suggesting "in a more literary form, the conceptual setting for the application of probability to stockmarket operations".